 By Michelle Ball, Sacramento California Expulsion, Special Education, sports/CIF, College, Education and School Attorney/Lawyer for Students since 1995

-School expulsions can be devastating for students, emotionally and otherwise, ending up with students sent to a continuation school and impacting future educational decisions.
-It is important to know what NOT to do when parents are fighting for their child’s future at an expulsion hearing.
+School expulsions can be devastating for students, emotionally and otherwise, ending up with students sent to a continuation school and permanently marring their records.
+It is important to know what NOT to do when fighting for a student’s future at an expulsion hearing.

 Here are some things parents should NOT do at a school expulsion hearing.

-1) Avoid Making the School’s Case For Them Via a Confession
+1) Do Not Make the School’s Case For Them Via a Confession

-Whether a student testifies or not at their own expulsion hearing is highly fact dependent.
-There is no black and white rule.
+The decision of whether a student testifies or not at their own expulsion hearing is highly fact dependent.

-If the school district attempts to admit evidence which should not be allowed into the expulsion hearing (e.g. evidence from another student who was not there), parents must not stay silent.
-Rather, parents should speak up and ask for it to be disallowed, or if the item was already admitted into evidence, object to it.
+However, if a school district attempts to admit evidence which is clearly improper or irrelevant, parents should not stay silent.
+Rather, parents should speak up and ask for it to be excluded, or if the item is admitted into evidence, express their objections to it.

-If a parent is the one making the arguments at the expulsion hearing, he or she should attempt to keep strong emotions under control, particularly anger.
-Parents don’t want to alienate whomever is judging the student’s expulsion matter.
+If a parent is presenting arguments at a student’s expulsion hearing, they should try to keep strong emotions under control, particularly anger.
+Parents don’t want to alienate the school expulsion panel or the school board which is determining the student’s expulsion matter.

-It is critical that all documents be submitted, are well written, thorough and easy to digest for the expulsion panel.
+It is critical that all supportive documents be submitted timely, are well written, thorough and easy to digest for the student’s expulsion panel.

 5) Do Not Take it Personally

 Although everyone on the school’s side may be outwardly polite, the school and district are trying to expel the student.
-If they were not, they would have dropped or negotiated the expulsion matter before the hearing.
+If they were not, the school district would have dropped or negotiated the expulsion matter before the hearing.

-This is expulsion “business” and the student will be expelled, even by smiling friendly school district personnel, if the parent cannot persuade them otherwise.
+This is expulsion “business” and the student can be expelled, even by a smiling friendly school district expulsion panel, if the parent cannot persuade them otherwise.

-Parents should bring students or others to the expulsion hearing to support the student’s defense via live testimony.
-If parents cannot get a hold of expulsion hearing witnesses, subpoenas can be sought from the district prior to the hearing.
+Parents can invite students or others to the expulsion hearing to support the student’s defense.
+If parents cannot get a hold of potential expulsion hearing witnesses, in California, subpoenas can be sought from the school district, prior to the hearing.

-Parents need a little luck and good management skills when battling the lions trying to expel a student.
-If not, a school expulsion can leave an expelled child adrift and with a black mark the student may never get over.
+Parents need to prepare themselves well and manage the expulsion properly to get the best outcome for the student.
+If not, a school expulsion can leave an expelled student adrift and with a negative mark in their record.

-Student lawyer Michelle Ball helps with all aspects of student discipline.
-Parents in Lodi, Stockton, Tahoe, Oakland, Redwood City, Elk Grove, Roseville, Santa Barbara, Los Angeles, and may other towns may consult with attorney Michelle Ball and seek advice in difficult school situations.
+Student lawyer Michelle Ball helps California parents and students fight expulsions and defend against many school discipline matters.
+Being a centrally located attorney, in Sacramento California, means parents in Lodi, Stockton, Tahoe, Oakland, Redwood City, Elk Grove, Roseville, Santa Barbara, Los Angeles, and many other towns may involve her in their school discipline matters.

 originally published 2/5/12